-Any artifacts or evidence of professional responsibilities must be submitted by the teacher to the evaluator on or with the Annual Professional Responsibilities Data Collection form (Appendix H) form by February 1st of each school year.
+Any artifacts (See Appendix C) must be submitted by the teacher to the evaluator on by February $1^{st}$ of each school year.

 Missed Timelines and Special Circumstances

 Any teacher who is not evaluated during their scheduled evaluation year due to timelines missed by the evaluator will have a letter placed in his/her personnel file with a copy to the teacher stating that the lack of an evaluation signifies that the teacher is performing at an "excellent" level.